LeonardoLB/leobufalo.dev/README.md

 ### How acess

- You can acess your blog through link
+After to execute the server, you can acess your local blog through:

  `http://localhost:4000/`

 ### Jekyll Template

-Acess the original templare [here](https://github.com/sergiokopplin/indigo)
+Acess the original template [here](https://github.com/sergiokopplin/indigo)